'Crunch' heard before sinkhole opened

 "He got out and blocked the road off.

-"It was sinking for about 45 minutes and then all of a sudden the tarmac split and it just went within 5 minutes.
+"It was sinking for about 45 minutes and then all of a sudden the tarmac split and it just went within five minutes.
 Then the left hand side started sinking too but didn't drop completely."

 Toby Howe, senior highways manager at Kent County Council, said the damage outside Taj Barming was "substantial".